After polling a number of people who have been in happily committed relationships one secret we hear over and over again is this:

 You don’t have to win every argument and in fact, most are not worth having.

-Some Do’s and Don’ts to remember when arguing
+Some Do’s and Don’ts when arguing

 - Don’t go in for the kill.